AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Test Case/how-to-export-and-import-test-cases.md

 ---
 id: how-to-export-and-import-test-cases
-title: How to export and import Test Cases
+title: Exporting and Importing Test Cases
 ---

 ### What is export and import of test cases?